 With a growing millennial generation with more and more young people stepping out of their comfort zones in search of work fulfillment, freedom and new experiences in life and travel, we see a surge in solo travelers, in specific female gender in the past years.

-So with this growing trend, how many destinations are ready to embrace these individual travelers who crave excitement, comfort and new experiences in destinations that are known for danger and uncertinaity.
+So with this growing trend, how many destinations are ready to embrace these individual solo travelers who crave excitement, comfort and new experiences in destinations that are known for danger and uncertainty.

-Not to worry, this 2018, am putting together a list of best places I have been that I find is absolutely perfect for solo travelers or those travelling alone in some segment of their holidays/ work trips.
+Not to worry, this 2019, am putting together a list of best places I have been that I find is absolutely perfect for solo travelers or those traveling alone in some segment of their holidays/ work trips.
 If you have never tried solo travel before, maybe this can be your 1st step to see if you like it?

 7 Best Recommended Destinations for Vacations to take alone